MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/azure-repos-git.md

 :::moniker range=">azure-devops-2019"

-For more information on these settings, see [Understand job access tokens](../process/acces-tokens.md).
+For more information on the **Limit job authorization scope** settings, see [Understand job access tokens](../process/acces-tokens.md).

 :::moniker-end